nus-cs2113-AY1920S2/duke/docs/README.md

 # User Guide
 ## About Duke
-Duke is a personal assistant chat bot to manage all your upcoming tasks
+Duke is a personal assistant chat bot with a **command line interface** to manage all your upcoming tasks

 ## Quick Guide